fernet/spec/Spec.md

 ### Ciphertext

-This field has variable size, but is always a multiple of 16 bytes, the AES block size.
+This field has variable size, but is always a multiple of 128 bits, the AES block size.
 It contains the original input message, padded and encrypted.

 ### HMAC

-This field is the 32-byte SHA256 HMAC, under signing-key, of the concatenation of the following fields:
+This field is the 256-bit SHA256 HMAC, under signing-key, of the concatenation of the following fields:

     Version || Timestamp || IV || Ciphertext